GabeMitchell23/gfm48FastRobots/Lab4/lab4Writeup.md

 <img src="imu_example.PNG" class="img-responsive" alt="" width= 600>

 ## Task Run speed
-The code for all the accelerometer and gyrscope tasks below was written to run as fast as possible.
+The code for all the accelerometer and gyroscope tasks below was written to run as fast as possible.
 Within the loops where the code queries the sensors, the code does nothing else, such as printing to the serial monitor or writing to the characteristic float (and therefore transmitting data via bluetooth).
-When the sensors return a value, the code stores it in a long arrary.
+When the sensors return a value, the code stores it in a long array.
 Only after data is finished being retrieved from the sensors does data begin being transmitted via bluetooth.
 This coding method resulted in sampling at 350 Hz at the fastest.

 ## Task 1: Accelerometer
-Students were tasked with using the accelerometer to calculate the pitch and role of the IMU when the it was oriented at -90, 0, and 90 degrees.
+Students were tasked with using the accelerometer to calculate the pitch and roll of the IMU when it was oriented at -90, 0, and 90 degrees.
 To convert the acceleration output to angular position values, the equations from lecture were used.

 <img src="accel_eqns.PNG" class="img-responsive" alt="" width= 600>